agscompany/AGSCompanyPrivacyPolicy/privacy_policy (1).md

 ## Privacy Policy

-AGS Company built the Animations simulator for player from popular games app as a Free app.
+AGS Company built the Animations Simulator app as a Free app.
 This SERVICE is provided by AGS Company at no cost and is intended for use as is.

 This page is used to inform visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service.